Hudson-Smith wins 400m bronze to add to GB haul

 "I don't think I have scratched the surface if anything.
 I have got a monkey off my back getting a world medal.
 Now I push on from here."

+In the wake of Norman's victory, the American crowd cheered Sydney McLaughlin to 400m hurdles victory in a stunning new world record.

-It was on the same Hayward Field track in May that Hudson-Smith broke Iwan Thomas' 25-year-old British record with a 44.35-second run.
+It was on the same Hayward Field track that Hudson-Smith broke Iwan Thomas' 25-year-old British record with a 44.35-second run in May.

 However he has always been adamant that he needs medals, not landmarks, at this point of his career.